HelloImKevo/UdemyDatingApp/README.md

 is to test the `DbContext` (ex: `IRepository, MockRepository`).
 The pattern also decouples our application from the persistence framework (which in a way, Entity Framework already accomplishes that to some extent).

+# Section 9: Building the User Interface

+## Building the User Interface: Learning Goals

+Implement the components that make up the user interface in our client application and gain an understanding of:
+1. Using Typescript types
+2. Using the async pipe
+3. Using bootstrap for styling
+4. Basic CSS tricks to enhance the look
+5. Using a 3rd party photo gallery